cdstull/portfolio/projects.md

 ---
 layout: default
 title: Projects
+nav_order: 2
+has_children: true
 ---

 This is where my projects live.